By Deacon Tom Cervone, Ph.D., Sister Maureen Houlihan, D.C., and Nicole Cervone-Gish, Ed. M.S.

 What can you do?

-Deacon Tom Cervone, Ph.D. is an ecologist (St. Bonaventure University – Franciscan College); Sister Maureen Houlihan, D.C., is a support sister on the Seton Harvest Farm started by the Daughters of Charity in response to the Communities - Care of Mother Earth.
+Dr. Tom Cervone is a deacon at Holy Redeemer Catholic Church in Evansville, Indiana with 50 years of experience in ecology.
+He graduated from St. Bonaventure University, a Franciscan University.
+Sister Maureen Houlihan, D.C. is a support sister on the Seton Harvest Farm started by the Daughters of Charity in response to the Communities - Care of Mother Earth.
 This CSA (Community Supported Agriculture) Farm grows all natural produce for shareholders and the poor.
 Nicole Cervone-Gish, Ed.
-MS. is an award winning ELL teacher.
+MS. is an award winning ELL (English Language Learner) teacher, who lives in Evansville, Indiana with her family.